rizwaan-adeeb/cricket_analytics/README.md

 `plot_rpo.py` calculates the run rate for each over in the innings and plots it.

+`plot_balls_faced.py` calculates the average number of balls faced per batting position and plots it

 The json files for each match are saved in the `data/ipl_json/` directory.
 All plots are saved in the `plots/` directory.